oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 While JWTs with claims describing natural persons are a common use case, the mechanisms defined in this document can be used for other use cases as well.

-In an Issuer-signed SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
+In an SD-JWT, claims can be hidden, but cryptographically protected against undetected modification.
 "Claims" here refers to both object properties (key-value pairs) as well as array elements.
-When issuing the SD-JWT to the Holder, the Issuer also sends the cleartext counterparts of all hidden claims, the so-called Disclosures, separate from the SD-JWT itself.
+When issuing the SD-JWT to the Holder, the Issuer includes the cleartext counterparts of all hidden claims, the so-called Disclosures, outside the signed part of the SD-JWT.

-The Holder decides which claims to disclose to a Verifier and forwards the respective Disclosures together with the SD-JWT to the Verifier.
-The Verifier has to verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
+The Holder decides which claims to disclose to a particular Verifier and includes the respective Disclosures in the SD-JWT to that Verifier.
+The Verifier has to verify that all disclosed claim values were part of the original Issuer-signed JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

 This document also specifies an optional mechanism for Key Binding,